stfalcon-studio/swipeable-button/README.md

    android:layout_height="wrap_content"/>
 ```

-You can use a many attributes for more flexibility and convenience of use.
+You can use many attributes for more flexibility and convenience of use.
 Here's the full list:
 - isChecked - Initial state.
 Default state is unchecked.
-- isEnable - Is button enable.
-Default state is enabled.
+- isEnabled - Is button enabled.
+Boolean.
+True by default
-- checkedText - Text when button is checked
+- checkedText - Text for checked state
-- uncheckedText - Text when button is unchecked
+- uncheckedText - Text for unchecked state
 - textSize - Text size
-- swipeProgressToStart - Value [0..1] indicates how much you need to swipe to change status from unchecked to checked
+- thresholdStart - Value in range [0..1] indicates how much user need to swipe to change status from unchecked to checked.
+0.5 by default
-- swipeProgressToFinish - Value [0..1] indicates how much you need to swipe to change status from checked to unchecked
+- thresholdEnd - Value in range [0..1] indicates how much user need to swipe to change status from checked to unchecked.
+0.5 by default
-- checkedTextColor - Text color when button is checked
+- textColorChecked - Text color when button is checked
-- uncheckedTextColor - Text color when button is unchecked
+- textColorUnchecked - Text color when button is unchecked
-- checkedBackground - Button background when button is checked.
+- checkedBackground - Button background for checked state.
-- uncheckedBackground - Button background when button is unchecked.
+- uncheckedBackground - Button background for unchecked state.
 - checkedToggleBackground - Toggle background when button is checked.
 - uncheckedToggleBackground - Toggle background when button is unchecked.
 - checkedIcon - Toggle icon when button is checked
 - uncheckedIcon - Toggle icon when button is unchecked

-Also, we can transfer all parameters through the attributes in the xml file:
+For example:
 ```
 <com.stfalcon.customswipebutton.CustomSwipeButton
    android:id="@+id/customSwipeButton"